emaverick2001/PersonalPortfolio/src/content/blog/how-did-we-get-here.md

 component - you're using Tailwind.

 Following Tailwind's approach, we wouldn't use a CSS class here to reuse the style.
-To reuse the style, we need to wrap it in a component - so for this case, the button and anchor tag should be handled by the same component, which encapsulates the style.
+To reuse the style, we need to use utility classes wrap them in a component - so for this case, the button and anchor tag should be handled by the same component, which encapsulates the style.

 This is because Tailwind strongly recommends against using CSS classes.
 Instead, they recommend [reusing styles by encapsulating utility classes in a